Belgium reach 2026 World Cup after 7-0 win over Liechtenstein

 Hans Vanaken scored after just three minutes, and from then on Belgium never looked in trouble.
 Jeremy Doku was the star of the match, dancing past defenders and scoring twice before half-time.

 In the second half, Belgium scored four goals in only seven minutes.
 Brandon Mechele, Alexis Saelemaekers and Charles De Ketelaere all found the net, with De Ketelaere scoring twice.
-Belgium slowed down later, so the score stayed at 7-0.
+Belgium slowed down later, with the match finishing at 7-0.

 The win is good news for coach Rudi Garcia, who has had a mixed start in charge but has now delivered on two key objectives: maintaining Nations League status and securing World Cup qualification.
 The third, a strong World Cup run, will likely define his tenure.